 The Monitoring Officer will review every complaint received and, after consultation with the Independent Person, take a decision as to whether it merits formal investigation.
 This decision will normally be taken within 14 days of receipt of your complaint.
-Where the Monitoring Officer has taken a decision, she will inform you of her decision and the reasons for that decision.
+Where the Monitoring Officer has taken a decision, you will be informed of that decision and the reasons for it.

-Where she requires additional information in order to come to a decision, she may come back to you for such information, and may request information from the member against whom your complaint is directed.
+Where additional information is required in order to come to a decision, the Monitoring Officer may come back to you and may also request information from the member against whom your complaint is directed.
 [Where your complaint relates to a Parish Councillor, the Monitoring Officer may also inform the Parish Council or your complaint and seek the views of the Parish Council before deciding whether the complaint merits formal investigation.]